gcanat/video_reader-rs/README.md

 * **indices**: list of indices of the frames to get
 * **threads**: number of CPU cores to use for ffmpeg decoding, currently has no effect as `get_batch` does not support multithreading.
 (NOTE: it is still as fast as decord from our benchmarking)
 * **resize_shorter_side**: optional resizing for the video.
-* **with_fallback**: False by default, if True will fallback to decoding without seeking (ie slower) if suspicious metadata is detected in the video, eg multiple key frames have pts <= 0, first key frames duration <= 0, etc. This might be usefull if your application requires you to be 100% sure you get the exact frames you asked for.
+* **with_fallback**: False by default, if True will fallback to iterating over all packets of the video and only decoding the frames that match in `indices`.
+It is safer to use when the video contains B-frames and you really need to get the frames exactly corresponding to the given indices.
+It can also be faster in some use cases if you have many cpu cores available.

 We can also get the shape of the raw video
 ```python